“You have to have standards,

 But, let it be noted, during Mummy’s adult life, though she was too jealous to endure Poppy taking a plural wife, she definitely did “endure” being a plural wife to other women’s husbands — though none of these flirtations or marriages lasted long.

-For example, in her early 20s, before she met Poppy, she dated polygamist Rulon Jeffs, the now-infamous Warren Jeffs’ father!!
+Example, in her early 20s, before she met Poppy, she dated polygamist Rulon Jeffs, the now-infamous Warren Jeffs’ father!
 One of my sisters once quipped, “He could’ve been our brother by a different mother!”

 Some years after Poppy died, Mommy had a short-lived plural marriage as secret second wife to LDS Mormon Mel Orchard — another windbag like herself.
 (Mel’s LDS Mormon legal wife did not know about this polygamous wife her husband had taken!)
 After that illicit liaison failed, Mother joined Rev. Moon’s family and cult, “The Moonies.”
 More on that in next week’s blog.